robinhouston/write-to-mp/README.md

 ### Setting up the advice

+This is the advice that users see next to the letter-writing form, after entering their name, email address and postcode.

-At its most basic, you can just go to http://your-app-id.appspot.com/mp/admin and put in some advice.
+At its most basic, you can just go to http://your-app-id.appspot.com/mp/admin and put in some text.
 If you want your advice to be shown as collapsible sections that can be expanded by clicking, you have to format it in a specific way, like this:
     1. First collapsible section